-There are many symptoms associated with PTSD.
-Some of the more common symptoms include:
+Some of the most common PTSD symptoms include:

-- Reliving or re-experiencing the event such as nightmares, bad memories or flashbacks;
+- Reliving the event through nightmares, bad memories, or flashbacks

-These symptoms often lead to other problems such as alcoholism, pain, employment difficulties, social withdrawal, relationship problems, and anxiety or depression.
+PTSD symptoms can often lead to other problems such as alcoholism, pain, employment difficulties, social withdrawal, relationship problems, anxiety, and depression.

-In order to receive service-connection for PTSD, the claimant must demonstrate (1) a current diagnosis of PTSD, (2) evidence of an in-service stressor and (3) medical evidence demonstrating a nexus (causation) between your current symptoms and the in-service stressor.
+In order to receive VA benefits for PTSD, you must demonstrate: (1) a current diagnosis of PTSD, (2) evidence of an in-service stressor, and (3) medical evidence demonstrating a nexus (causation) between your current symptoms and the in-service stressor.

 (1) Current Diagnosis of PTSD

-The diagnosis must be from either a licensed psychiatrist; certain VA psychologists; or a private psychologist holding a PH.D. in psychology or a related field of study.
+The diagnosis must be from a licensed psychiatrist, certain VA psychologists, or a private psychologist holding a Ph.D. in psychology or a related field of study.